notronaldmcdonald/bash-scripts/README.md

 **install_neofetch.sh** - a script to install the required xcode tools for homebrew, homebrew itself, and neofetch for a macos machine. includes comments.

 **aptsync.sh** - updates a linux system that uses apt-get as its package manager, and downloads some basic tools.

+**secure_backup.sh** - a bash script that creates an archive of a user's target backup directory, encrypts it, and then sends it over the internet.